Fostering Global Human Resources

 Global Studies courses are offered as part of the “Global Leaders for the Next Generation Program” at Kansai University.
 These courses have been developed to help students gain intercultural experiences and nurture global perspectives.
 In their freshman and sophomore years, KU students are expected to deepen intercultural understanding to prepare for either short or long-term study-abroad programs and for specialized study and/or research in their junior and senior years.
 These courses that will guide students toward true global citizenship include: International Liberal Studies; Global Frontier Subjects; Academic Preparation Subjects; International Cooperation Service Learning Subjects; Overseas Language Seminars; General Tutorial English; and Japanese Language Skill-up Subjects.

-Kansai University concludes student exchange agreements with 104 of its 128 partner universities.
-Additionally, it offers 18 three or four week foreign language seminars in 12 countries covering seven languages during the spring and summer holidays.* As of November 2016
+Kansai University concludes student exchange agreements with 128 of its 167 partner universities.
+Additionally, it offers 13 three or four week foreign language seminars in 12 countries covering five languages during the spring and summer holidays.* As of December 2018.